jakenguyen0118/express-crud-router/CREATE.md

 ## Define middleware

-We can have a function execute for all routes:
+We can have a function execute for all routes but this time we include an additional argument: `next`.  `next()` is essentially a callback function built into express that is called once the middleware has completed.
+This provides us the opportunity to perform some action on either the `req` or `res` objects and then pass the results to the next middleware.

 ```javascript
 app.use((req, res, next) => {